dhirajgagrai/dhirajgagrai.dev/src/content/blog/guided-by-lighthouse.md

 ![Hundred Overall](/hundred-overall.png)

-My interpretation for the weightage for SI and LCP:
+These observations help us to form a general understanding of how websites are supposed to behave.
+My interpretation of the weight allocation for SI and LCP is as follows:
 1. If the server response is longer, the page should be ready and minimal contentful action should be done when served.
 Hence, the heavier weightage for good LCP time.
 2. If any contentful action happens client side, the audit expects the initial server response to be significantly faster.